Meadow Well riots: Aftermath

-The riots were condemned by the Prime Minister, John Major and Home Secretary Kenneth Baker, while the Chief of Northumbria Police, Sir Stanley Bailey said the perpetrators would be caught and charged.
+The riots were condemned by Prime Minister, John Major and Home Secretary Kenneth Baker, while the Chief of Northumbria Police, Sir Stanley Bailey said the perpetrators would be caught and charged.
 Major did not deploy riot police immediately as he wanted the crowd to be contained first.
 This decision was later criticised for giving the rioters a free hand.

 After the riots, £66 million was spent on regenerating the estate.
 Around 750 properties were demolished, and new houses were built, while the remaining properties were refurbished.
 A new community centre, health centre, and police station were established, though the police station has since been closed.

 The Cedarwood Trust, founded in 1980, has continued to work exclusively in the area and was instrumental in rebuilding the community.
 The trust has operated from several sites over the years, but by 2019 it was operating from the Meadowhall Centre, in the heart of the estate and an area regarded as a focus of conflict.

 Meadow Well-Connected was established in 1993 to enable and support the residents of the Meadow Well and the surrounding area.
 The charity aims to train local people with new skills and develop confidence by offering training, support and volunteering opportunities.